 It is with great enthusiasm that we announce The Phillips Collection’s significant acquisition of three works by Renée Stout.
-This 3-part acquisition, a “Unit” in Duncan Phillips terms, is made possible through the Director’s discretionary fund and a gift of the artist and Hemphill Fine Arts.
+This three-part acquisition, a “unit” in Duncan Phillips terms, is made possible through the Director’s Discretionary Fund and a gift of the artist and Hemphill Fine Arts.

-“Best known for engaging the African American heritage, but also her personal history, Renee Stout is a visual storyteller par excellence,” said Senior Curator of Modern and Contemporary Art at The Phillips Collection, Vesela Stretenovic.
-“There is a lot of magic and ancestry spirits in her work, embodying self-expression and self-empowerment.
-As The Phillips Collection approaches its centennial in 2021, the recent acquisition of three works by this highly admired DC-based artist, marks a significant moment in the museum collecting staying true to its founder Duncan Phillips’s approach of acquiring an artist’s work in units.”
+“Best known for engaging African American heritage, but also her personal history, Renée Stout is a visual storyteller par excellence,” said Senior Curator of Modern and Contemporary Art at The Phillips Collection Vesela Stretenovic.
+“There is a lot of magic and ancestral spirits in her work, embodying self-expression and self-empowerment.
+As The Phillips Collection approaches its centennial in 2021, the acquisition of three works by this highly admired DC-based artist marks a significant moment in the museum’s collecting, staying true to its founder Duncan Phillips’s approach of acquiring an artist’s work in units.”